sylviaploeckinger/morpholopy/README.md

 How to use it
 ---------------

-Given the folder where your simulation is stored (simulation_folder) and the specific snapshot of the simulation (e.g 36) type:
+Specify in the file run.sh the folder where your simulation is stored (folder=), the simulation snapshot (e.g. snap=34) and the folder (output=) where plots will be stored.

+Then type
 ```
-python morpholopy simulation_folder snapshot
+bash run.sh
 ```